Home » Statistics with R » Calculate the mean in R

 mean(x, na.rm = TRUE) # 4.75

-Arithmetic trimmed mean in R
+Trimmed mean in R

-The arithmetic trimmed mean removes a fraction of observations from each end of the vector before the mean is computed.
+The trimmed arithmetic mean removes a fraction of observations from each end of the vector before the mean is computed.
 This is specially interesting when the vector contains outliers of some data we don’t want to be used when calculating the mean.
 For instance, if we trim our data to the 10% only the 80% of the central data will be used to compute the mean.

 # Sample vector